Destructive and Non-Destructive Testing Services for Wire Ropes and Lifting Equipment

 Destructive Testing

-Non-Destructive Testing FAQs
+Destructive and Non-Destructive Testing FAQs

-Non-destructive testing (NDT) allows for a full internal and external examination of wire ropes without causing damage.
+NDT allows for a full internal and external examination of wire ropes without causing damage.
 This helps identify hidden wear, corrosion, or broken strands early, enabling businesses to plan replacements proactively rather than waiting for a failure.
 It ensures ongoing safety, reduces unplanned downtime, and extends the lifespan of critical lifting equipment.

 Unlike standard visual inspections, which only assess the outer surface of a wire rope, non-destructive testing (NDT) uses a Magnetic Flux Leakage Device to detect internal defects such as corrosion or broken strands.
 This provides a more comprehensive assessment, ensuring potential issues are identified before they become critical.